samy191703/klyxor-pme/replit.md

 # Overview

-This is a Contract Lifecycle Management (CLM) application built with a full-stack architecture using React (frontend) and Express.js (backend).
-The system manages contracts, validation workflows, indexations, deadlines, and various business processes related to contract management.
-It features a dashboard with KPI tracking, contract management interfaces, and validation workflows for business users.
+klyxOR is an advanced Contract Lifecycle Management (CLM) application specifically tailored for ENGIE, the global energy company.
+Built with a full-stack architecture using React (frontend) and Express.js (backend), this system manages energy contracts, validation workflows, indexations, deadlines, and various business processes critical to energy sector operations.
+The application features comprehensive dashboard with KPI tracking, contract management interfaces for energy trading and renewable projects, and validation workflows optimized for ENGIE's business units.

 # User Preferences